 Time, and Times, and Half a Time

-Next, we have the prophecies of a more unusual sort, such as the “time, and times and half a time” as well as the “time, times and the dividing of time.”
+Next, we have the prophecies of a more unusual sort, such as the “time, and times and half a time,” as well as the “time, times, and the dividing of time.”

-The interpretation of “time, and times, and half a time” as stated in Revelation 12:14 is “one year, plus two years, plus half a year” for a total of 3½ years.
+The interpretation of “time, and times, and half a time,” as stated in Revelation 12:14 is “one year, plus two years, plus half a year” for a total of 3½ years.
 (1 + 2 + ½ = 3½) A “time” is one year and “times” two years.
 The original meaning of the “time” refers to a “stated period” or a “set feast.”
 The amount of time from one set feast to its recurrence, which is one year.

 NOTE: Understanding the words “time” or “times” in addition to the word “seasons” is of utmost importance in understanding Bible Prophecy.
 These words have multiple meanings depending upon the circumstances surrounding their usage.
 Their meanings are misused and misunderstood in current day teachings.
 When used in reference to a “set feast,” they refer to the Feasts of the Lord as revealed in Leviticus 23 and other places in the Old Testament.
 These feasts are mentioned numerous times in the New Testament, but because there is no word equivalent in the Greek Language, the meaning of these “times and seasons” are not understood correctly.
-These feasts are God’s (Complete) Master Plan that the church of today does not in the least bit comprehend.
+These feasts are God’s (Complete) Master Plan, but the church of today does not in the least bit comprehend this.
 These Feasts of the Lord will be further explained and explored later in the book.
 It is impossible to overstate the importance of the Feasts of the Lord.
 They are God’s Master Plan of Salvation.
 They are multifaceted and are at the heart of Bible prophecy.
-They reveal our Lords plan for us as well as the whole world.
-They are of extreme importance and yet you will probably never hear your minister, pastor, or Sunday school teacher spend a sermon or class dedicated to them.
+They reveal our Lord’s plan for us as well as the whole world.
+They are of extreme importance, and yet you will probably never hear your minister, pastor, or Sunday school teacher spend a sermon or class dedicated to them.
 There is so much to them that they would require much, much more than an hour or two to cover.